Look Flawless with The Perfect Color

-Some hair dyeing techniques that seem great in a neutral undertone are: ombre, highlights, balayage, lowlights, splashlights, and many more techniques look great with neutral undertones.
+Some hair dyeing techniques that seem great in a neutral undertone are ombre, highlights, balayage, lowlights, splashlights, and many more techniques that look great with neutral undertones.

 These styles help bring out the cool and warm undertones that a neutral tone has.

 Women with peach, yellow, or golden undertones have many great colors they can rock as well.

 Most women with warmer skin tones have naturally darker hair usually being brown or black.
 That doesn't mean you can't try a bold color!
 Vibrant colors look great on the warm-toned skin as well.

 The key is to choose a color that will not only compliment your skin but your eyes as well.
 You want to avoid colors with a harsh contrast to your skin.
 Some of those include jet black, white, blue, or violet.